Consents and Permits

 Generic Design Assessment

 The Office for Nuclear Regulation (ONR) and the Environment Agency (EA) are jointly conducting a Generic Design Assessment of the reactor technology that we will be using at Bradwell B, the UK HPR1000.
 Their work is to ensure that the reactor design is applicable to UK regulatory standards of safety, security and environmental protection.
 If the UK HPR1000 passes the process, they will issue a design acceptance confirmation and a statement of design acceptability.
-These will then enable us to construct this reactor design in the UK.

 Nuclear Site Licence

 To build Bradwell B, we will need a nuclear site licence and subsequent permissions from the Office for Nuclear Regulation (ONR) to progress with construction and other stages of the development.
-We will make a site licence application to the ONR, and during the licensing process we will demonstrate that the site is both suitable for deploying the UK HPR1000 technology at, and that we are a capable organisation to fulfil the obligations of a nuclear site licensee.
+We will make a site licence application to the ONR, and during the licensing process we will demonstrate that the site is both suitable for deploying the UK HPR1000 technology, and that we are a capable organisation to fulfil the obligations of a nuclear site licensee.

 You can find out more below.